tylerjwoodfin/cabinet/README.md

 # cabinet
-A Python library to easily store data across multiple projects in one or more JSON files.
+A Python library to easily manage data with MongoDB and across other files.

 Supports a cli, email, and event logging.

+## MongoDB Update! - 2023-06-25
+- In this latest release, the tool has been redesigned from the ground up to use MongoDB.
+- MongoDB elevates Cabinet to the best of both worlds: a secure database with the ability to edit as if it were a JSON structure.
+- Every function has been tested for compatibility with earlier releases, but it's likely there will be some edge case bugs to iron out.
+I use this tool extremely often in my day-to-day use, so these should be patched quickly, once discovered.
+Please report issues as you find them.

 ## Features

-- Read and write data in the JSON files of your choice
+- Read and write data in MongoDB and/or the JSON files of your choice
+- Provides easy shortcuts to MongoDB actions
 - Log to a file/directory of your choice without having to configure `logger` each time
 - Send/receive mail using `cabinet.Cabinet().mail()`

 ## Structure

-- Data is stored in a `settings.json` file in the location of your choice
+- Data is stored in MongoDB; simply plug in your credentials.
-- Logs are written to `{/path/to/cabinet}/log/LOG_DAILY_YYYY-MM-DD` by default
+- Logs are written to `~/.cabinet/log/LOG_DAILY_YYYY-MM-DD` by default
-  - this can be changed on a per-log basis
+  - this can be changed as needed (per log or otherwise)

 ## Installation and Setup